COAST-Lab/c3po/Documentation/readme.md

 # c3po Setup

+## Sections:
+1. Changing circuit protocol from UART to I2C on EZO Circuits
+2. Setting up your Boron
+3. Practice with Boron & Adalogger; initialize microSD card
+4. Wiring Diagram Assembly
+5. Firmware
+6. Transitioning to Solar Power
+7. Housings

-## Changing circuit protocol from UART to I2C on EZO Circuits
+## 1. Changing circuit protocol from UART to I2C on EZO Circuits
 1. Place an EZO circuit and a Boron 404X on a breadboard.
 2. Ground the devices (GND to GND).
 3. Short ...